Table of contents

 What is employee onboarding?

-Onboarding is the integration process used to ensure a smooth transition for employees into their roles and into the organisation.
-However, from one organisation to another, this may vary as the role of onboarding could also be a new strategy for current employees to become more familiar with working practices or part of a wider organisational training as well.
+Onboarding is the integration process used to ensure a smooth transition for employees into their roles and into the organization.
+However, from one organization to another, this may vary as the role of onboarding could also be a new strategy for current employees to become more familiar with working practices or part of a wider organizational training as well.

 Employee onboarding is more than just an introduction into the business, it has become a critical recognition of management to see what their new employee is also like and how they respond to the working environment and job role.
 Studies have shown that 4% of employees quit after their first day, 50% after their first four months and that 40% of managers hired externally fail within the first 18 months of their job.

-Some organisations may choose to look at the onboarding process as a singular day job whilst others may take the timescales mentioned above.
-It is dependent, traditionally, on the size of the organisation and the kind of work that is being carried out.
+Some organizations may choose to look at the onboarding process as a singular day job whilst others may take the timescales mentioned above.
+It is dependent, traditionally, on the size of the organization and the kind of work that is being carried out.

 Importance of employee onboarding